cloudfoundry/stratos/website/docs/advanced/sso.md

 When set, any requests to log in with a different `state` will be denied.

 In order for the SSO `state` to match an entry from the whitelist the schema, hostname, port and path must match exactly.
 A wildcard `*` can be provided for the path to match anything.

+## Troubleshooting

+1. User has selected the incorrect permissions when logging in to Stratos via SSO for the first time.
+   - The user can update their permissions and other account settings via https://login.< uaa address >/profile